 - Holding up the number 3 means ”I need water.”
 (This is sign language for the letter w.)

 - Raising a pencil in the air means ”My pencil needs to be sharpened.”

 Just as a quick note, my kids always knew to grab a pencil before class started.
 However, occasionally, when completing an activity or writing in their journals, a pencil would break.
 In this case, the child simply held up the pencil in the air, and I would either bring the child a new one or allow them to get up and get one.
-However, unless the pencil was actually broken, they would not get a new one.
+However, if the pencil wasn’t actually broken, they didn’t get a new one.